UVU-AI-Innovate/UTTA/examples/README.md

 - 👉 **OpenAI**: Best for production deployment, balanced control/convenience
 - 👉 **HuggingFace**: Best for complete control, data privacy, long-term usage

-> **Note**: For educational purposes, these examples use much smaller datasets than would be required for production use.
-The dataset sizes in the table reflect realistic requirements for meaningful results in real-world applications.

----
-****
 ## 🔍 Three Approaches Explained

 ### DSPy: Prompt Optimization